-The Roman Empire was one of the greatest empires in history.

-The Roman Empire began in the city of Rome, Italy, and grew into a vast empire as the Romans conquered areas of Africa, Europe and Asia.

-The Roman Empire was founded in 27 BC, with Caesar Augustus establishing himself as Rome's first emperor in 31 BC.

-The Romans had advanced architecture and public health, and were successful in spreading wealth and new ideas across the empire

-The Roman army was effective because it was made up of well-trained, well-armed, and disciplined professional troops.

-There were soldiers from Africa, France, Germany, Spain and the Middle East.
-Only men could be in the Roman Army, no women were allowed.

-Regular pay and social status proved attractive incentives for potential new recruits to the Roman army.
-Citizens who The Roman army was strong and powerful and Celtic tribes like the Iceni tribe lived in fear

-King Prasutagus wanted to protect his tribe, so he made a deal with the Romans that would allow him to continue ruling his tribe under their terms.
-When he died, he left instructions in his will to give half of his kingdom to the Roman Emperor and the other half to Queen Boudica.

-However, they did not honour this and took away land and farms from the Iceni tribe, increased taxes and refused to let Boudica be queen.

-She was angry with the way the Romans had treated them and vowed to fight back.

-There are no pictures of Boudicca from the time.
-Most pictures are based on a Roman description of her.

-Some leaders in history such as Queen Elizabeth I and Queen Victoria looked helped promote good will and healthy competition between the various citystates.
+- empire as the Romans conquered areas of Africa, Europe and Asia. - The Roman Empire was founded in 27 BC, with Caesar Augustus establishing himself as Rome's first emperor in 31 BC. - The Romans had advanced architecture and public health, and were successful in spreading wealth and new ideas across the empire - The Roman army was effective because it was made up of welltrained, well-armed, and disciplined professional troops. - There were soldiers from Africa, France, Germany, Spain and the Middle East.
+Only men could be in the Roman Army, no women were allowed. - Regular pay and social status proved attractive incentives for potential new recruits to the Roman army.
+Citizens who became soldiers would benefit from regular wages. - The soldiers were welltrained and disciplined.
+They were expected to march over 30 km a helped promote good will and healthy competition between the various citystates.